WORLD LITERATURE I (ENG 251)

 • A Greek Play of your choosing

-• Virgil's Aeneid (selections) and either The Bhagavad-Gita (a brief selection) or The Ramayana (selections from Book 2)
+• Either The Bhagavad-Gita (a brief selection) or The Ramayana (selections from Book 2)

 • Optional www links for Unit 2